How to make Word documents accessible

 Word documents designed for print

-Word documents designed to be printed and folded do not usually have an accessible layout and visual reading order when published online.
+Word documents designed to be printed and folded do not usually have an accessible page design and layout when published online.
 For example:

 - Leaflets typically include some upside-down text, which is hard to read.
 It's not always clear where one page stops and another begins, and the pages are usually out of order